 Segmentation - an important part of using Pardot is sending the right messages to the right recipients at the right time.
 Pardot includes two main types of segmentation through its Static List and Dynamic List features.
 Static Lists are typically built through behavioural triggers, such as the completion of forms, or clicks on certain links, or manually by a Pardot user.
 Dynamic Lists are a segmentation superstar, being built automatically by Pardot based on rule-based criteria for which prospects should be targeted based on what we know about them, even bringing in Lead and Contact information from Sales Cloud - this enables highly targeted email campaigns.

-Personalisation - A study by Experian showed that personalised messaging improves email transaction rates by 6x (https://www.experianplc.com/media/news/2014/experian-marketing-services-study-finds-personalized-emails-generate-six/), and it’s simple to do this in Pardot and bring in field values from your prospect records using Handlebars Merge Fields on email templates, list emails, 1:1 emails, dynamic content, landing pages, forms, and user signatures.
+Personalisation - A study by Experian showed that personalised messaging improves email transaction rates by 6x (https://www.experianplc.com/media/news/2014/experian-marketing-services-study-finds-personalized-emails-generate-six/), and it’s simple to do this in Pardot by referencing field values from your prospect records using Handlebars Merge Fields in email templates, list and one-to-one emails, dynamic content, landing pages, forms, and user signatures.
 A more advanced form of personalisation, Dynamic Content, enables marketers to have smarter engagement with prospects by replacing whole blocks of HTML in emails, forms, landing pages, and even your own website based on what information you hold in your prospect database.

 Automation - Wouldn’t it be great if some marketing tasks could be automated to let your team focus on work which really moves the needle?
 Pardot includes several automation tools which help your team including Automation Rules and Segmentation Rules which automate field value changes, facilitate Lead grading and assignment, and list membership.
 Page Actions enable automations based on specific pages having been visited, and Completion Actions provide action-based automations from email engagement, form submissions, file downloads and link clicks.